Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/Problem explanation.jpg)

-The aim of this project, as it was expalined a while ago, is to help the user to **name the price** of laptop that he wants to sell.
-Every laptop have several attributes from which depend laptop value.
+The aim of this project is, as it was expalined, to help the user to **name the price** of laptop that he wants to sell.
+Every laptop have several attributes from which depend its value.
 In this project will be shown whole process from:
 * collecting the data
 * Filltering data